 - Skin infection:

 A skin infection is the most common cause of temporary hair loss.
 However, it has some very clear symptoms, a dry, itchy scalp being at the top.
-If you find your scalp abnormally dry and flaky or it is sore and itchy, you are most likely suffering from skin infection.
+If you find your scalp abnormally dry and flaky or it is sore and itchy, you are most likely suffering from a skin infection.
 Consult a dermatologist or hair care specialist to find out the nature and cause of infection.
-Skin infection can cause you to lose hair from any part of the body.
+A skin infection can cause you to lose hair from any part of the body.

 - Underlying disease:

 There are several medical conditions as well that trigger hair loss in the patient.
 Hypothyroidism is often blamed for temporary hair loss.
-Deficiency of thyroid hormone in the body causes the hair follicles to become miniaturized and they start falling out.
+The deficiency of thyroid hormone in the body causes the hair follicles to become miniaturized and they start falling out.
 By simply addressing the thyroid problem you can return the hair follicles to the normal growth cycle and they stop falling out.
 Severe anemia – lack of iron, an essential nutrient for hair growth – can also trigger hair loss.
-Generally women with heavy menstruation or those who do not take adequate supply of iron during pregnancy suffer from anemic hair loss.
+Generally, women with heavy menstruation or those who do not take an adequate supply of iron during pregnancy suffer from anemic hair loss.
 It can also be easily reversed through proper iron supplementation.